Normality Calibration in Semi-supervised Graph Anomaly Detection: Related Work

 \section{Related Work}

 \textbf{Graph Anomaly Detection.} Existing GAD methods can be broadly categorized into unsupervised, semi-supervised, and fully supervised approaches \citep{ma2021comprehensive, qiao2025deep}.
 Unsupervised methods typically assume that no labeled nodes are known, and they learn normal patterns through some proxy task designs such as reconstruction, one-class classification, and adversarial learning \citep{ding2019deep,wang2021one,ding2021inductive}.
 Although this setting is widely used in anomaly detection, they overlook the abundance of normal samples, where normal nodes are less costly to obtain than the abnormal nodes.
 The fully supervised methods, on the other hand, rely on labeled normal and abnormal nodes and formulate the task as an imbalanced classification problem \citep{liu2021pick,tang2022rethinking,gao2023addressing,gao2023alleviating,chen2024consistency, liu2025survey}.
 These supervised methods rely on large labeled data, limiting their applicability in real-world scenarios, especially those where anomalies are very infrequent and very costly to collect; they may overfit labeled anomalies, failing to generalize to unseen anomalies \citep{wang2023open}.
-Semi-supervised methods are generally more practical for real-world applications, as only a subset of labeled normal nodes is required \citep{qiao2024generative,qiao2025deep}.
+Semi-supervised methods are generally more practical for real-world applications, as only a subset of labeled normal nodes is required \citep{zhou2022unseen,qiao2024generative,qiao2025deep, ai2026semi}.

 Only limited work has been done in this line.
-GGAD \citep{qiao2024generative} is a recent work that utilizes the labeled normal nodes to generate synthetic outliers that mimic real anomalies, and then trains a binary classifier on this data.
-It also shows that popular unsupervised methods, such as reconstruction, one-class classification, or adversarial learning-based methods, can be adapted to the semi-supervised settings by minimizing their loss on the normal data only.
+GGAD \citep{qiao2024generative} and RHO \cite{ai2026semi} are two recent works.
+GGAD \citep{qiao2024generative} utilizes the labeled normal nodes to generate synthetic outliers that mimic real anomalies, and then trains a binary classifier.
+It also shows that popular unsupervised methods \cite{ding2019deep, wang2021one, ding2021inductive, hezhe2023truncated} can be adapted to the semi-supervised settings by minimizing their loss on the normal data only.
+RHO \citep{ai2026semi} aims to address the limitation that existing graph filters may fail to fit subsets of normal nodes with varying levels of homophily in semi-supervised GAD by learning adaptive spectral filters.
+However, both RHO and related methods mainly learn normality from the labeled normal nodes, which may make the model prone to overfitting the annotated normality patterns.